 It is not uncommon for a potential divorce client to express that financial concerns have led to a visit to your office.
 Their concerns have resulted in feelings of desperation concerning their marriage and their future.
-Complaints include dissipation of assets by a spouse to finance gambling addictions, internet site addictions, accumulation of debt, unwarranted spending on dependent adult children from a prior marriage and the like.
+Complaints include the dissipation of assets by a spouse to finance gambling addictions, internet site addictions, accumulation of debt, unwarranted spending on dependent adult children from a prior marriage, and the like.
 When questioned about the relationship otherwise, these clients have often said that they did not really want to divorce or separate, but they felt no other options were available to protect their financial survival.
-In a number of these instances, we have suggested a seldom used, but very effective way to deal with these issues is a postnuptial agreement.
+In a number of these instances, we have suggested a seldom-used, but very effective way to deal with these issues is a postnuptial agreement.

 These agreements can be utilized by married couples to save their marriage and define each party’s rights with regard to issues in dispute between them.
 In a postnuptial agreement, the couple can define their areas of concern, reach an amicable accord and subsequently reduce their agreement to a writing to save an otherwise inevitable trip to the local matrimonial center.

 Postnuptial agreements can provide an answer to resolving the marital disputes, while allowing the parties to continue the relationship after removing the conflict and alleviating uncertainty brought on by those financial issues.